18 January 2018

 “Acceptance Email” means an email sent by the Publisher in accordance with Clause 2.3, confirming that an applicant has been accepted as an Advertiser;

 “Advertiser” means the person (natural or legal) specified as the advertiser in the exchange of emails or the registered account holder (natural or legal);

 “Advertiser Content” means the advertisements and other content submitted by the Advertiser to the Publisher for publication on the Website;

 “Advertising Services” means the business directory listing or the advertising services set out in our exchange of emails;

 “Affiliate” means a company, firm or individual that Controls, is Controlled by, or is under common Control with the relevant company, firm or individual;

-“Agreement” means the agreement between the Publisher and the Advertiser incorporating these Advertising Terms and the Acceptance Email, and any amendments to it from time to time;
+“Agreement” means the agreement between the Publisher and the Advertiser incorporating these Advertising Terms and, when relevant, the Acceptance Email, and any amendments to it from time to time;

 “Business Day” means any week day, other than a bank or public holiday in England;